-- Supervisors need to be pre-registered on the OLS by the Research Office in their Institution before they can be selected and added to your application.
-If you cannot find your proposed supervisor on the system, please contact them and ask him/her to contact their institution's Research Office.
-They will register them on the system. - Supervisors who have previously registered do not have to do so again.

-It is important to check the Supervisor email address at this point to ensure that you have selected the correct Supervisor from the list (e.g. there may be two or more academics with the same name in the same institution) and also to ensure that the correct email address has been registered in the system.
-If an incorrect email address is provided then the Supervisor will not receive the automatic email with the necessary details so it is essential to check the email is correct.

-If your Supervisor email appears to be incorrect then contact your Research Office to check the email address.
-If the Supervisor in question has been registered with the incorrect email address then the Research Office should contact the Council to amend the Supervisor's details on the system.

-Once your Supervisor has been added to the application he/she will receive an email notification to confirm that he/she has been added to your application as an Supervisor.
+- Supervisors need to be pre-registered on the online system by the Research Office in their Institution before they can be selected and added to your application.
+If you cannot find your proposed supervisor on the system, please ensure that you have selected your host Irish Research Body on the Overview Tab.
+If you have selected your host Irish Research Body and cannot find your proposed supervisor, please contact the supervisor to ask him/her to contact their institution's Research Office.
+The Research Office will register the supervisor on the system. - Supervisors who have previously registered do not have to do so again. - It is important to check the registered name of the supervisor to ensure that you have selected the correct Supervisor from the list (e.g. there may be two or more academics with the same name in the same institution) and also to ensure that the correct email address has been registered in the system. - If they do not receive this email, they should check their spam folder and ensure that the ircapps@research.ie email address is on their 'safe senders' list.
+If they are using an institutional or work email account, they may need to check with their IT department to ensure there is no issue with their organisation's internal firewall. - If your supervisor details appear incorrect or if your supervisor is having difficulties logging into the system then you or your supervisor should contact your Research Office to confirm the details / email address they used to register the supervisor. - Once your Supervisor has been added to the application he/she will receive an email notification to confirm that he/she has been added to your application as a Supervisor.
 From this point on your Supervisor can log in to the system and view your draft application by clicking on 'My Assigned Applications in Draft'.
-However Supervisors cannot create or submit their participant form until after you submit your application.

-Supervisors must submit a completed Supervisor form via the OLS by the Supervisor deadline of 16.00 (Irish time), 19 April 2018.
-This confirms their willingness to supervise the applicant.

-If you want to change your nominated Supervisor then tick the check box beside your Supervisor's details, click 'Remove' and then save your draft.
+However, Supervisors cannot create or submit their participant form until after you submit your application. - Supervisors must submit a completed Supervisor form via the online system by the Supervisor deadline of 16.00 (Irish Time) 9 December 2020.
+This confirms their willingness to supervise the applicant. - If you want to change your nominated Supervisor then tick the check box beside your Supervisor's details, click 'Remove' and then save your draft.
 Your supervisor will be removed and you can then lookup the details for your new Supervisor as per the instructions above.
 If you remove a Supervisor, they will not be automatically notified.
 It is your responsibility to notify them that they are no longer assigned to your application.
+We do not recommend changing supporting participants on an application in case a form is submitted by the wrong party. - It is the applicant's responsibility to ensure that their primary supervisor completes their reference form through the online system by the exact stated deadline.
+This form will not be accepted by email, in hardcopy or by any other means.
+The Council is not responsible for ensuring that participant forms are submitted on time through the online system.

-Tab 1.
-Primary & Additional Participants: Adding an Employment Partner
+Adding an Enterprise/Employment Partner

-Scroll down to the bottom of the 'Project' page where you have an opportunity to add your Employment Partner under the 'Enterprise Partner' panel, under the 'Primary and Additional Participants' tab.

-PLEASE NOTE: For the purposes of the 2018 Call, when the OLS uses the terminology 'Enterprise Partner' or 'Enterprise Mentor' it shall be considered to be the equivalent of the terms 'Employment Partner' and 'Employment Mentor' used here in the Guide and also in the Terms and Conditions for this scheme.
+EBP APPLICANTS PLEASE NOTE: For the purposes of the 2021 Call, when the online system uses the terminology 'Enterprise Partner' or 'enterprise mentor' it shall be considered to be the equivalent of the terms 'Employment Partner' and 'Employment Mentor' used here in the Guide and also in the Terms and Conditions for the Employment-Based Programme.
 The proposed Employment Partner needs to be pre-registered on the system before they can be selected and added to your application.